Money Worries Now Series: Financial issues affecting students in universities and colleges

 Using credit cards responsibly.

-Many students turn to credit cards when they need cash, but it’s essential to use them wisely so you don’t have debt later on.
-Try not to make more than one monthly purchase on a credit card unless necessary.
-Try to pay off the credit card balance monthly before interest starts accruing.
+Many students turn to credit cards when they need cash.
+A tip for managing credit card debt is not to make more than one monthly purchase on a credit card unless necessary.
+And another tip is to pay off the credit card balance monthly before interest starts accruing.

 Get an internship or part-time job.